hollyli-dq/po_papers/README.md

 # Partial Order (PO) Papers and Resources

-This repository contains a comprehensive collection of research papers, notes, and resources related to partial orders, Bayesian inference, and related topics in mathematics and computer science.
+This repository contains a comprehensive collection of research papers, notes, and resources related to partial orders.

 ## 📚 Lecture Notes and Course Materials